ebourg/StrataDocs/guide/extension_points/add_measure.md

 ###### Time Series

 Time series contain multiple values of an item of observable market data over a ranges of dates.
-For example, a series of index rates used for historical fixings, or a series of FX rates used when calculating returns.
+For example, a series of index rates used for historical fixings.

 The values in a time series are always of type `double`.